 How to Emotionally Cleanse the Womb - Part 2

 Healing your womb is a powerful initiation.
 Become a women's circle guide here to start supporting women in reclaiming their womb and finding their empowerment.
-Or, if you need additional support, apply to work with Cassandra Wilder ND in her Menstruation Queen program.
+Or, if you need additional support, apply to work with Cassandra Wilder ND.

 The womb, or uterus, is the seat of our intuition and power as women.
 It is what gives us that gut feeling when we are in a dangerous situation and who leaps up and yells "Yes!" when we encounter something magical.
 This sacred organ is so key to all things woman and so connecting to her is very important.